eddiethedean/mock-spark/docs/migration_from_pyspark.md

 ## Overview

 Mock-Spark is a drop-in replacement for PySpark designed for testing and development.
-It provides 100% API compatibility with PySpark while using DuckDB as the backend for fast, in-memory processing.
+It provides 100% API compatibility with PySpark while using Polars as the default backend for fast, in-memory processing.

 ## Drop-in Replacement